-(b) a person with extensive knowledge of child protective or juvenile justice services.←Sf15 committee shall actively solicit, accept and evaluate applications for the position of state child advocate and may require applicants to submit any information that the committee deems relevant to the consideration of applications.
-Within ninety days before the date on which the term of a state child advocate ends or no later than thirty days after the occurrence of a vacancy in the state child advocate position, the committee shall convene and, within thirty days after convening, submit to the governor Sf11-and the attorney general-Sf11 the names of persons who are recommended for appointment to the position by a majority of the committee members.
+(b) a person with extensive knowledge of child protective or juvenile justice services.←Sf15 applications for the position of state child advocate and may require applicants to submit any information that the committee deems relevant to the consideration of applications.
+Within ninety days before the date on which the term of a state child advocate ends or no later than thirty days after the occurrence of a vacancy in the state child advocate position, the committee shall convene and, within thirty days after convening, submit to the governor Sf11→and the attorney general←Sf11 the names of persons who are recommended for appointment to the position by a majority of the committee members.